ubais7/Logrhythm-SRPs/Send_Mail/readme.md

 #### Parameters:

-from/to/cc :  Ofcourse, mail ids -  no quotes nothing needed
+from/to/cc :  Ofcourse, mail ids -  it should be like (no quotes) :

 *Someone lastname \<someone@somewhere.com\>*